dennisreimann/gulp-mvb/README.md

 * **Jade** for the templates.
 This is optional and the library is supposed to work with other template languages as well, as long as they support [gulp-data](https://www.npmjs.com/package/gulp-data).
 I've only tested it with Jade, yet.
 * **Gulp** to wire it together

+In fact, this is the [Octopress](http://octopress.org/) way of writing articles, which I really like.
+As I needed another foundation for building my site and blog, I decided to use this approach and create a gulp-plugin for it.

 ## Conventions and assumptions

 To keep it dead simple, here are the rules.
 Articles...